NCAA Division I Football Bowl Subdivision: Realignment

 The most recent realignment is currently ongoing, with the majority of conference changes in this cycle taking place in 2023 and 2024.
 It started with the announcements by Oklahoma and Texas that they would leave the Big 12 for the SEC no later than 2025.
 The Big 12 and its departing members later announced a 2024 departure date.
 The first actual conference changes came in 2022, with the Sun Belt gaining Marshall, returning Old Dominion, and Southern Miss from CUSA, and FCS upgrader James Madison.
-The following year saw CUSA add Jacksonville State, Sam Houston (both from FCS), New Mexico State and Liberty (FBS independents) but lose Charlotte, Florida Atlantic, North Texas, Rice, UAB, and UTSA to The American.
-In turn, The American lost Cincinnati, Houston, and UCF to the Big 12, which also added former football independent BYU.
+The following year saw CUSA add Jacksonville State, Sam Houston (both from FCS), New Mexico State and Liberty (FBS independents) but lose Charlotte, Florida Atlantic, North Texas, Rice, UAB, and UTSA to the American.
+In turn, the American lost Cincinnati, Houston, and UCF to the Big 12, which also added former football independent BYU.
 In 2024, Oklahoma and Texas joined the SEC, while 10 of the 12 members of the Pac-12 left for other power conferences—UCLA, USC, Oregon, and Washington for the Big Ten; Arizona, Arizona State, Colorado, and Utah for the Big 12; and California and Stanford for the ACC.
 In addition, Kennesaw State upgraded to FBS and joined CUSA, SMU left The American for the ACC, and Army left the independent ranks to become a football-only member of The American.
-2025 will also see two new teams transition from FCS to FBS as Delaware and Missouri State will join CUSA, respectively from CAA Football and the Missouri Valley Football Conference, and also the departure of UMass from the independent ranks to become a full member of the MAC.
+2025 also saw two new teams transition from FCS to FBS as Delaware and Missouri State joined CUSA, respectively from CAA Football and the Missouri Valley Football Conference (MVFC), and also the departure of UMass from the independent ranks to become a full member of the MAC.
 In September 2024, the Pac-12 started a rebuilding process by raiding the Mountain West Conference, with five MW members (Boise State, Colorado State, Fresno State, San Diego State, and Utah State) set to join the Pac-12 in 2026.
-The MW first responded by announcing that UTEP would join from CUSA in 2026, soon followed by Hawaiʻi upgrading its MW membership from football-only to all-sports in 2026 and Northern Illinois joining from the MAC as a football-only member in 2026.
+The MW first responded by announcing that UTEP would join from CUSA in 2026, soon followed by Hawaiʻi upgrading its MW membership from football-only to all-sports in 2026.
+Two other schools would later join for football only, also effective in 2026—Northern Illinois from the MAC (later adding women's gymnastics to its MW membership), and 10-time FCS champion North Dakota State joining from the MVFC.
 The Pac-12 gained the eighth full football-sponsoring member it needed to maintain its FBS status when it announced Texas State would join from the SBC in 2026.
-The SBC responded by inviting former member Louisiana Tech, which had left the SBC immediately before the conference's first football season in 2001, to join no later than 2027.
+The SBC responded by inviting former member Louisiana Tech, which had left the SBC immediately before the conference's first football season in 2001, to join no later than 2027; after a legal dispute over the terms of Tech's departure from CUSA, the parties reached a settlement that allowed Tech to rejoin the SBC in 2026.
+The MAC would later respond to the loss of Northern Illinois by adding Sacramento State as a football-only member starting in the 2026 season.